xttrust/Tech-Master-Quiz/README.md

 - While creating the game I encountered an issue with the asynchronous behavior of the game.
 This behavior occurs only the first time a user visits the site and has no browser data saved.
 I've implemented error handling to catch the issue.
 In such cases, users will receive an alert notifying them that the API data failed to load.

+## Fixed Bugs

-- But after many hours of research and youtube tutorials I have rewriten the code and fixed all errors.
+- After many hours of research and youtube tutorials I have rewriten the code and fixed all errors.

 ## Unfixed Bugs